Department of Religious Studies

 There are many ways that religious studies intersects with our world...
 I could apply this MA degree to writing, or partnering with nonprofits engaged in ethical and social justice issues, or working for a government organization with international scope...Timothy Isaacson MA in Religious Studies

 I am working at Johnson and Wales University in civic engagement and diversity and inclusion programming.
 My DU experience...has helped prepare me for managing public relationships, encouraging an inclusive environment, and teaching as an adjunct faculty member.Adam Westbrook MA in Religious Studies

 Undergraduate students gain cross-cultural understanding of religion on a global scale through our BA program.
 We offer options for majoring, double majoring, or minoring in religious studies, including unique opportunities to earn distinction in the major, study abroad and intern at a community site.Learn More

-Master’s students deepen their engagement with religious study through one of five specializations: Sacred Texts, Critical Theory and Religion, Religion and International Studies, Philosophy of Religion, or Lived Religions.
+Master’s students deepen their engagement with religious study through one of five specializations: Sacred Texts, Critical Theory and Religion (available on campus or online), Religion and International Studies, Philosophy of Religion, or Lived Religions.
 Our award-winning faculty help you connect research and theory to practical, real-world experience.Learn More

 Global MA Program

 The religious studies global master’s program is an academic partnership between DU’s Religious Studies Department and the Center for Theology and Religious Studies at Lund University, Sweden.
 Students earn a BA from the University of Denver with a religious studies major, and a MA in religious studies from Lund University.Learn More

 We offer an interdisciplinary doctoral program as a partnership between DU and the Iliff School of Theology.
 Our joint PhD means students work closely with world-renowned faculty while developing as leaders in the study of religion through independent research, teaching and service opportunities, as well as certificate options that allow for further specialization.Learn More